Yakvi/Qsetup/README.md

 Tired of waiting several seconds for `vcvarsall` to run?
 Tired of searching and updating your Visual Studio paths each time there's a new update?
 This tool is for you.

-QSetup creates a frame around [Jonathan's Blow](https://en.wikipedia.org/wiki/Jonathan_Blow) solution to these problems.
+QSetup creates a frame around [Jonathan Blow's](https://en.wikipedia.org/wiki/Jonathan_Blow) solution to these problems.
 Simply boot up your shell (PowerShell or Command Prompt), run `qsetup` and start programming!

 ## Description